Graduate Coursework

 If your application is shortlisted, you must attend an audition and interview, both of which will also be assessed as part of your application.

-Your practice portfolio must include six pieces of music as follows:
+1. Your practice portfolio must include six pieces of music as follows:

 • Three pieces presented on your primary instrument, covering a range of contrasting styles.
 The pieces may be a combination of classical, jazz, improvisatory work etc. The three primary instrument recording must be completed in a single take.

 • Three vocal songs accompanied by your own guitar playing.
 The pieces should demonstrate your vocal skill across a range of genres, styles or decades.
-Your guitar accompaniment should demonstrate a minimum of basic skills, including first-position chords; barre chords; bass runs; and various accompanying styles such as strumming and picking techniques.
+Your guitar accompaniment should demonstrate a minimum of basic skills, including a minimum of 6 first-position chords; barre chords; bass runs; and various accompanying styles such as strumming and picking techniques.
 Only one song can be an original composition, and one song in a language other than English is permitted (but not required).
 The three voice and guitar recordings must be completed in a single take.

 • The two recordings (3 primary instrument pieces and 3 vocal pieces) must be edited into a single file and uploaded via the supplementary application form.
+(If your primary instrument is guitar or voice, you are still required to complete all six recordings)

-Your personal statement should detail your reasons for wanting to undertake the Master of Music Therapy course.
+3. Your personal statement should detail your reasons for wanting to undertake the Master of Music Therapy course.

 Additional information